aditirajesh/HTML-CSS/README.md

 # Creating and Styling Web Pages using HTML and CSS

+The solutions for each of the tasks are under their respective folders - each have a readme file along with screenshots.

 ## 1. **Static Webpage Layout**

 - **Objective:** Create a single-page website using semantic HTML elements such as `<header>`, `<nav>`, `<main>`, and `<footer>`.